michlee1337/practice/README.md

     - memo[i][0] = 0 # can't sell on first day
     - memo[i][j] = max(memo[i][j-1],price[j]-price[m]+memo[i-1][m])
       - # max of not doing anything vs profit buying on m, selling on j + profit with one less transaction ending before m day

+# Design Patterns
+- Composition over Inheritence
+  - take state as function parameters.
+  - "Has a" vs "Is a", but favor composition